 - Preheat oven to 400 degrees.
 Cover large baking sheet with aluminum foil and spray with nonstick cooking spray.
 I use olive oil.

 - Combine soy sauce, Worcestershire sauce, ginger, garlic powder, water, honey and ketchup in small saucepan.
 Simmer over low heat for 10 minutes.

-- Wrap one piece of red pepper, one water chestnut and one piece of beef with half slice of bacon.
+- Wrap one piece of red pepper, one water chestnut, one piece of green onion and one piece of beef with half slice of bacon.
 Secure with toothpick.
 Repeat until all are wrapped.